 What is Schrodinger's Cat?

-This may look like a convoluted setup, but being a man of scientific rigour, Schrodinger's idea was to create a set of circumstances in which the cat has a truly random chance of being dead or alive.
+This may look like a convoluted setup.
+But being a man of scientific rigour, Schrodinger's idea was to create a set of circumstances in which the cat's fate is probabilistic and therefore unknowable.

 - He's alive.
 The atom didn't decay, the hammer didn't fall, and the poison wasn't released.
 Hooray.